 Data centers can operate in two modes:

-- Normal Operation: all equipment is operating from the main power source, all systems online
+- Normal Operation: all equipment is operating from the main power source, and all systems online

 - Emergency Operation: necessary systems are operating from standby alternate power sources like UPS and generators.
 Data Centers should be equipped with redundant cooling systems for this model.